When painkillers kill people

 Opioids, also called narcotics, are a group of drugs prescribed for pain relief.
 They include:

 - Natural opioids like opium, morphine and codeine

 - Semi-synthetic opioids like heroin, Hydrocodone (Vicodin), Oxydodone (OxyContin and Percocet)

 - Synthetic opioids like Fentanyl, methadone and hydromorphone (Delaudid)

-More than half of teens who abuse prescription medicine report they are getting them from friends, family and acquaintances.
-Some people share prescription drugs, selling their own pills or pills stolen from classmates.
+Many heroin users started with prescription drug abuse.
+Many people who abuse prescription medications are getting them from friends, family and acquaintances.
+In schools, some teens share prescription drugs, selling their own pills or pills stolen from classmates.

 Doylestown Health instituted a "Narcotic-Responsible Hospital" policy several years ago to manage the prescribing of narcotics in the Emergency Department.

 The program was developed to create consistency in prescribing practices while keeping providers mindful of prescription quantities upon discharge.
 Providers continue to effectively address a patient’s pain, but also consider non-narcotic alternatives to treat pain.

 - Educate yourself – Visit the website for the Centers for Disease Control and Prevention.

 - Talk to your kids about the risks of prescription medicine abuse.